-In all cases in which students are displaced or relocated, KEPT must receive immediate notification.
+In all cases in which students are displaced or relocated, the Kenyon Emergency Preparedness Team must receive immediate notification.

 EVACUATION OF THE PHYSICALLY CHALLENGED

 Safety officers and/or emergency personnel will assist physically challenged individuals in an evacuation, making all possible special arrangements necessary to lead them to safety.
 As a precaution, the College provides ground-floor housing to anyone who uses a wheelchair.
 Hearing-impaired students have TTY phone-capability in their rooms, and the fire-alarm system is connected to strobe lights.